January 25

 Related Questions

-Why was the settlement named after Saint Paul?
+Why was the settlement named São Paulo?

-What happened to the original mission buildings?
+What became of the original mission site?

 Peopling Earth: Jesuit Priests Found São Paulo in Colonial Brazil connects to human migration, population history, ancestry, or deep-history evidence.